kavun/kavun.github.io/_posts/2013-09-09-javascript-style-guide.markdown

 layout: post
 slug: javascript-style-guide
 title: Javascript Style Guide
-summary: 'Just because you can doesn't mean you should.'
+summary: 'Just because you can does not mean you should.'
 ---

 Adapted from